ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 The following are various expected mouse and keyboard interactions related to parent rows:

 1. The collapse-all button in the header will also collapse parent rows.
 2. Clicking on a parent row (not on the expand/collapse button) will select the parent row.
-If the table `selectionMode` is set to `none`, then if a user clicks on a parent row that is _not_ on the expand/collapse button, nothing occurs.
+If the table `selectionMode` is set to `none`, then if a user clicks on a parent row (again _not_ on the expand/collapse button) nothing occurs.
 3. Keyboard interactions are being defined as part of the [Table Keyboard Navigation HLD](https://github.com/ni/nimble/pull/1506).

 ### Validation